conda/conda/docs/source/building/variants.rst

 --------------------------------

-The matrix of all variants is first consolidated from several dicts of lists into a single dict of lists, and then transformed in a list of dicts (via the Cartesian product of lists), where each value is a single string from the list of potential values.
+The matrix of all variants is first consolidated from several dicts of lists into a single dict of lists, and then transformed in a list of dicts (using the Cartesian product of lists), where each value is a single string from the list of potential values.